JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

           //...
       }
       ```
+   2. Follow the IDE's suggestions to add any missing imports.

-   2. Add the following code to the `android.defaultConfig {}` block to configure the Android test instrumentation runner:
+   3. Add the following code to the `android.defaultConfig {}` block to configure the Android test instrumentation runner:

       ```kotlin
       android {